surveycto/timed-categories/README.md

 The **last choice** will not be displayed as a colummn, and instead it will be the **"pass" value**.
 It will be automatically selected if time runs out before a choice is selected.
 This "pass" choice is needed even if the field is not timed.

-The value of each choice will be the keyboard key pressed to select that choice.
+The value of each choice will be the keyboard key to press to select that choice.
 For example, if a choice has a *value* of `e`, then if the respondent presses the "E" key on their keyboard, then that choice will be selected, and the field will auto-advance.

 All choice values that are letters should be **lowercase** (they will be displayed in uppercase in the field, but the choice values themselves need to be lowercase).
 To set up a choice so it is selected when the spacebar is pressed, give that choice a *value* of `space` (this is demonstrated in field "instructions" the sample form).